NathanKr/next.js-server-action-sample/README.md

 <h1>Project Name</h1>
 Next.js App with Server Actions

 <h2 id="project-description">Project Description</h2>
-This project is a Next.js app that uses the new Next.js 14 server actions feature.
-Server actions allow the app to perform server-side operations (e.g., reading and appending to a file) that can be invoked directly from React client components (and server components), eliminating the need for separate API routes.
+This project is a Next.js app that utilizes the new <strong>Next.js 14 server actions</strong> feature.
+Server actions enable server-side operations (e.g., reading and appending to a file) that can be directly invoked from React components, eliminating the need for separate API routes.

+<h2>Project Motivation</h2>
+The motivation behind this project is to explore how to implement server actions in a Next.js application, simplify the interaction between server and client.
 This README will guide you through setting up, using, and understanding the project structure.

-<h2 id="motivation">Motivation</h2>
-Server actions run on the server but can be invoked by the client.
-This eliminates the need for creating additional API endpoints and simplifies data handling between server and client.
-The goal of this project is to demonstrate how to implement server actions and use them in React client components.

 <h2 id="installation">Installation</h2>
 To install the required packages, run: